robosoft-ai/SMACC/README.md

 * ***Intensive use of ROS Action***.
 SMACC translate Action server events (Result callbacks, Feedback callbacks, etc.) to statechart events.
 To know more about this check the sections Shared Resources and section SMACC Architecture.
 * ***Powerful access to ROS Parameters***.
 Each SMACC state creates automatically a ros::NodeHandle automatically named according to the SMACC state hierarchy (see more in section Usage Examples - Ros parameters)
 * ***ROS Navigation built-in funcionality***.
-SMACC provides some navigation planners (for the ROS Navigation Stack) that navigate only using pure spinning motions and stright motions.
+SMACC extends in some way the navigation stack in a high level way.
+It provides some navigation planners (for the ROS Navigation Stack) that navigate only using pure spinning motions and stright motions.
+Implements some mechanism to perform motions recording the path and undoing them later.
 These can be very useful in some industrial applications where the knowledge or certainty on the environment is higher (ros planners are focused on cluttered and dynamic environments).

 ## Repository Packages